The 7 most common beard grooming mistakes, and how you can avoid them

 Although the stubble look might appear effortless, we’re afraid it's not really a case of stopping shaving for a while and hoping for the best.
 Stubble that’s left to its own devices is likely to leave you looking like you’re in need of a decent night's’ kip; so it's definitely worth paying it a bit of attention.

 A regular trim with a beard trimmer is the best way to keep your stubble in check.
-A simple rule to follow here is to go for a higher grade on your cheeks and chin, bringing it shorter as you move down below the jawline, blending the hair towards your Adam’s apple
+A simple rule to follow here is to go for a higher grade on your cheeks and chin, bringing it shorter as you move down below the jawline, blending the hair towards your Adam’s apple.

-Using the wrong trimmer settings
+Beard grooming mistake 6: You use the wrong trimmer settings

 As far as beard grooming mistakes go, this certainly isn’t the most tragic, but getting this right can make a noticeable difference to the overall appearance of your fuzz.